Furnace Not Heating in Modesto, CA

 Is furnace repair urgent in Modesto's climate?

-Modesto experiences summer highs averaging 97°F, making a functioning HVAC system essential for safety and comfort.
+Modesto experiences summer highs averaging 97°F and winter lows around 38°F, making a functioning HVAC system essential for safety and comfort.
 Temperatures above 95°F increase the risk of heat-related illness, especially for elderly residents and children.
 We offer 24/7 emergency service for urgent situations.

 What should Modesto homeowners know about hvac for their homes?